Medicare Part A: Eligibility, Coverage, and Cost

 - Room and board at a skilled nursing facility while receiving coverage for hospice

-- Hospital services are delivered in “observation” status rather than “admitted” status
+- Hospital services delivered in “observation” status rather than “admitted” status

 How to Enroll in Medicare Part A

-If you receive disability benefits from Social Security or the Railroad Retirement Board (RRB) for a total of 24 months, you will receive automatic enrollment in Medicare Part A when you turn 65.
-You may also qualify for Original Medicare coverage before turning 65 if you’re permanently disabled or are diagnosed with end-stage renal disease.
+Note: If you receive disability benefits from Social Security or the Railroad Retirement Board (RRB) for a total of 24 months, you will be automatically enrolled in Medicare Part A when you turn 65.
+You may also qualify for Original Medicare coverage before turning 65 if you are permanently disabled or have been diagnosed with end-stage renal disease.

-If you miss your initial enrollment period, you can enroll in Medicare Part A during the annual general enrollment period from January 1 through March 31.
+If you miss your initial enrollment period, you may enroll in Medicare Part A during the annual General Enrollment Period from January 1 through March 31.